 About Me

-I currently work at Brunel University London where I am Professor of Human Development.
-I have previously held chairs in applied and community psychology.
+I currently work at the University of Strathclyde where I am a professor of Education for Social Change within the School of Education.
+I have previously held chairs in human development (Brunel University London) applied and community psychology (Queen Margaret University Edinburgh and York St John University).
 In addition to researching bullying behaviour, I am also interested in community regeneration and I work with various third sector agencies to develop services for at risk and minority groups through evaluations of need.

 As a psychologist my work has been recognised at many levels and I have been honoured by both the British Psychological Society and the American Psychological Association: